How I Changed My Mindset to Conquer Fear and Find Happiness

 Learning to love myself

 In September of 2009, I attended a conference in Laguna Beach, California.
-I attended a lecture by Dr. Dyer, during which I felt embraced by his peaceful energy.
 A few days later, I was sitting on the beach, watching and listening to the crashing of the waves, when I suddenly felt different.

 Returning home with a new outlook

-I returned home, armed with my new outlook, vowing to apply it to my daily life.
+I returned home, armed with my new empowered outlook.
 No more blaming others for my difficulties—I’d started taking responsibility for my own happiness.
 Whenever I had a thought that I recognized as destructive, I actively exchanged it for a constructive one.

 For example, driving my three kids to activities every afternoon would always put me in a bad mood.
 I would think, “Here we go again.
 Driving all afternoon with no time for anything else.
 I hate it.”
 I exchanged that for, “I’m so thankful that I can take the time to drive my kids where they need to go.
 What a blessing to be able to make it possible for them and see their joy.”